Symplectic annular Khovanov homology and fixed point localizations

 We now apply this discussion to our situation.
 For notation, recall that we have considered three involutions on $\chi^{-1}(\tau) = \cY_{n,\tau}$ for $\tau \in \Conf^{2n}(\CC) \subseteq \Sym^n(\CC)$ in this paper, to wit

 In the Appendix, we rephrase each of these in terms of the nilpotent slice coordinates on $\cY_{n,\tau}$.
 With respect to this rephrasing, it follows that all three involutions have a natural extension to $S_n$.
-We observe that $\tau_{\delta}$ and $\ul{c}_{inv}$ have been chosen so that $\cY_{n, \tau_{\delta}}$ and $L_{\ul{c}_{inv}}$ have been chosen to be preserved by these actions.
+We observe that $\tau_{\delta}$ and $\ul{c}_{inv}$ have been chosen so that $\cY_{n, \tau_{\delta}}$ and $L_{\ul{c}_{inv}}$ are preserved by these actions.
 We have the following mild extension of \cite[Lemma 29]{SS10}.

 \begin{lemma} The submanifold $\Delta \subseteq \chi^{-1}(D_{\epsilon})$ of Lemma~\ref{lemma: trivial neighborhood} is preserved by the natural extension of any of the three involutions induced on $\cY_{n,\tau}$ by $\iota_A$, $\iota_B$ or $\iota_D$.
 Moreover, the isotopy between $\chi^{-1}(\delta, \dots, \delta) \cap \Delta$ and $\eL_{\ul{c}_{inv}}$ may be taken to be $\iota$-equivariant. \end{lemma}